 If you’re not selling disability to your clients, somebody else is.

-DI should be a staple in your practice as it protects the most important asset your clients have, their ability to earn an income.
+DI should be a staple in your practice as it protects the most important asset your clients have, their ability to earn an income and support their loved ones.

 Learning to sell disability takes time, below are some common questions you may have to help you gain a better understanding.